Embrace-Change-Consulting/managerdash-docs/docs/1_getting-started/c_customizing.md

 **Level-Aware Feedback:**
 - Reference level expectations
 - "For a Senior Engineer, expected to..."
-- "Great for Junior level"
+- "Great for early career level"
 - "Ready for next level because..."

 ## Common Patterns